sketch-hq/SketchAPI/docs/pages/plugins-changes-in-catalina.md

     ```

 5. Apple will then send you an email in about 3-4 minutes that your bundle is notarized.
 You can now release the plugin.
-6. If you make any changes to your plugin framework you’ll need to notarize again, so do all this as the last step before release.
+> **Note:** If you make any changes to your plugin framework you’ll need to notarize again.

 ## Further reading